ltatakis/ElsevierExercise/README.md

         });
     });
 ```
-and start tomcat server again.
+and then start tomcat server again.

 The result can be found on: http://35.162.28.152/app/